The building of the Alexandrinsky Theater. Alexandrinskaya Square and Theater Street Alexandrinskaya Square and Theater Street

 May 15, 2013

-The New Stage of the Alexandrinsky Theater opens.
+The new stage of the Alexandrinsky Theater opens.

 August 2014

-Alexandrinsky Theater received the status of National Treasure
+The Alexandrinsky Theater received the status of National Treasure

 year 2014